Team-4-InteliDev-Solutions/deployment-document-template/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+The following instructions will walk you through setting up the project locally.
-To get a local copy up and running follow these simple example steps.

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites